HNelson98/node-api-challenge/README.md

 Design and build the necessary endpoints to:

-- [ ] Perform CRUD operations on _projects_ and _actions_.
+- [Y] Perform CRUD operations on _projects_ and _actions_.
 When adding an action, make sure the `project_id` provided belongs to an existing `project`.
 If you try to add an action with an `id` of 3 and there is no project with that `id` the database will return an error.
 - [Y] Retrieve the list of actions for a project.

 Please read the following sections before implementing the Minimum Viable Product, they describe how the database is structured and the files and methods available for interacting with the data.